JoacoooWeimann/JoacoooWeimann/README.md

 <br><br>

-- :school: I am a `Junior backend developer`
+- :school: I'm a `Junior backend developer`
 - :technologist: I love using Software as a solution `Problems`.
 - :student: I’m currently learning `Laravel`.
-- :nerd_face: I study `systems engineering`.
+- :nerd_face: I'm `IT technician` and i'm about to start studying `systems engineering`.
 - :thinking: I’m currently open for a `job opportunity`.
 - :boom: You can visit [MY WEBSITE](https://joacoooweimann.github.io/Portafolio/).
 <br>